 For so long–almost a decade, really–my identity was tied to Something Else–purchased home (condo in Connecticut), partner (boyfriend of three years-turned-husband), good, well-paying job.

-Within 24 hours of marrying, I was eager to change my last name to my husband’s–his one wish, our sole nod to tradition.
+Within twenty-four hours of marrying, I was eager to change my last name to my husband’s–his one wish, our sole nod to tradition.
 For a moment I fantasized that changing my name would be an elixir, vanquishing old habits and hangups.

 For instance, for a long time I’ve said This Was The Year I’d Write More–not just blogs and the occasional essay published in the occasional minor publication, but real work.
 I blamed “life” when it got in the way–my job, my preoccupation with marriage or a new, better apartment in New York City.
 (It was an adjustment returning from my mother-in-law’s home replete with fireplace and mountain views to our place–the mysterious coat of ceiling plaster on the bathroom floor, the perennial leak in the room adjacent to the foyer, yellow stains seeping through fresh white paint, etc. etc.)